arendruni/location-switch/README.md

 The script works by comparing the MAC address or SSID of the currently connected network to a list of known MAC addresses or SSIDs.
 If there is a match, the script changes the network location to the corresponding predefined location.
 If there is no match, the script changes the network location default location.

+For more information on creating and using network locations on macOS, you can refer to the official Apple support document: [Use network locations on Mac](https://support.apple.com/en-us/HT202480).

 ## Compatibility

 This script is intended to be used on macOS 10.15 (Catalina) or later.
 It may not work on older versions of macOS.